ha5dzs/volciclab-utilities/server_setup.md

 [  5]   0.00-20.04  sec   458 MBytes   192 Mbits/sec                  receiver

 iperf Done.
+$
 ```

 For application-layer test, set up the webserver, and use the html5-based speedtest.
+It will show slightly slower speeds, if your computer's processing power is limited or are using a resource-hungry browser.

 ## Sharing the server's storage on the local network with `smbd`